-The innovations that the Academy provides will differ from the local LEA by focusing on mastery of standards through offering a Guaranteed and Viable Curriculum.
-The Academy will also implement the CSUSA Educational Model and Personalized Learning Plans; keep students and parents involved and informed through the Student Information System; ensure professional development and learning environment accountability by utilizing Quality Education for Student and Teachers (QUEST) school visits and weekly walk-throughs.
-The Academy will also differ by experiences to build College and Career Readiness: College Prep periods, college visits, high expectations "to and through" college, visual tracking of data and performance, college focus and preparation beginning in Kindergarten.
+The innovations that the School provides will differ from the local LEA by focusing on mastery of standards through offering a Guaranteed and Viable Curriculum.
+The School will also implement the CSUSA Educational Model and Personalized Learning Plans; keep students and parents involved and informed through the Student Information System; ensure professional development and learning environment accountability by utilizing Quality Education for Student and Teachers (QUEST) school visits and weekly walk-throughs.
+Experiences to build Entrepreneurship and Leadership: Communities of Character, ACE School, STRIVE

-4. Provide evidence through a narrative or visual of this educational need...

-Please see Appendix A for evidence of educational need.

-- B. Purposes of the Proposed Charter School: The proposed charter school will achieve one or more of the six legislated purposes, as specifically addressed in the NC charter school statute GS 115C-238.29A, by the implementing following programs: - ✓ The Academy will provide parents and students with expanded choices in the types of educational opportunities that are available within the public school system.
+- 4. Provide evidence through a narrative or visual of this educational need......
+Please see Appendix A for evidence of educational need. - B. Purposes of the Proposed Charter School: The proposed charter school will achieve one or more of the six legislated purposes, as specifically addressed in the NC charter school statute GS 115C-238.29A, by the implementing following programs: - ✓ The School will provide parents and students with expanded choices in the types of educational opportunities that are available within the public school system.

-The Academy will meet the needs of families who demand more educational opportunities for their children.
-The Academy will help to meet that demand and expand educational choices for parents and students of the community with the creation of a K-12 college preparatory education system that has a keen focus on stakeholder satisfaction.
-CSUSA's commitment to continuous measurement and improvement of stakeholder satisfaction is supported by annual surveys.
-Annually, more than 90% of students choose to return and parent satisfaction measures exceed 90%.
-The Board has chosen to partner with CSUSA as the EMO, CSUSA has a proven track record in operating high-performing charter schools and the Academy will bring that same level of quality to the parents of the community.

-✓ The Academy will improve student learning.
+The School will meet the needs of families who demand more educational opportunities for their children.
+The School will help to meet that demand and expand educational choices for parents and students of the community with the creation of a K-12 college preparatory education system that has a keen focus on stakeholder satisfaction.
+The EMO's commitment to continuous measurement and improvement of stakeholder satisfaction is supported by annual surveys.
+Annually, more than 90% of students choose to return to EMO's schools and parent satisfaction measures at EMO-managed schools exceed 90%.
+The Board has chosen to partner with CSUSA as the EMO, they have a proven track record in operating high-performing charter schools and the School will bring that same level of quality to the parents of the community. - ✓ The School will improve student learning.